The Bob's Burgers Movie: Voice cast

-The characters of Jimmy Pesto Sr., Speedo Guy, Courtney, Mike the Mailman, Trev, Peter Pescadaro, Dodomeki, Bakaneko, Okoro Kamui, Burobu and Little King Trashmouth appear but have no lines.
-The characters of Gretchen, Mr. Business, Aunt Gayle, Harold and Edith Cranwinkle, Marshmallow, Mr. Branca and Arnold appear only in the sequence during the closing credits, in which various characters are seen dancing to the song "My Burger Buns".
+The characters of Jimmy Pesto Sr., Jackie the Crossing Guard, Cotton Candy Dan, Speedo Guy, Courtney, Mike the Mailman, Trev, Peter Pescadaro, Dodomeki, Bakaneko, Okoro Kamui, Burobu and Little King Trashmouth appear but have no lines.
+The characters of Gretchen, Mr. Business, Aunt Gayle, Harold and Edith Cranwinkle, Marshmallow, Mr. Branca and Arnold Evans appear only in the sequence during the closing credits, in which various characters are seen dancing to the song "My Burger Buns".
 Gene's imaginary friend Ken is mentioned.

 Production

 Development

 On October 4, 2017, 20th Century Fox announced that a film adaptation based on the Fox animated series Bob's Burgers was in development, and it was scheduled to be released on July 17, 2020.
-On October 30, 2017, a newly created 20th Century Fox division, Fox Family, was created to oversee feature film adaptation of its TV shows.
-This included taking Bob's Burgers over from 20th Century Fox Animation.
+On October 30, 2017, Vanessa Morrison, who became the president of a newly created 20th Century Fox division, Fox Family, was also chosen to oversee production on the film.

 Series creator Loren Bouchard had said the film would "scratch every itch the fans of the show have ever had", while also appealing to new audiences.
 On July 18, 2018, Bouchard said that the script was submitted and accepted by the studios.
 The film is a musical comedy.
 On September 24, 2020, star H. Jon Benjamin confirmed that work on the film was being done remotely due to the COVID-19 pandemic, while also revealing that recording for the film has already begun, with the cast reprising their roles from the television series.

 Bouchard said the budget for the film was $38 million and estimated that an additional $20 million was spent on marketing.